jimdragongod/mediasoup-client-pysdk/README.md

 ## Why another mediasoup-client?( My Personal Option, for reference only)
 There are several official and unofficial client implementations, but they are not quick and easy to run on all OS's desktop, so are not suitable to be a general SDK:
-1. official client with official dependency lib
+1. official client with corresponding dependency lib
 - mediasoup-demo/aiortc: because it is based on Unix Socket, so it can't run in Windows
 - mediasoup-demo/broadcasters: it is based on bash language, which is good at integrating command line tools, but is not good at developing new features
 - mediasoup-demo/app: it can only run in browsers, and Electron-like desktop environment with less disk space occupation, or run in Node.js with more space occupation because of the node_modules directory